You might create a super functional, life-saving product or a service as a company.

 For example, if you have an e-commerce website a User Journey Map shows your customers’ discovery of the site by word of mouth to their reception of the order.
 Through this narrative map, you can analyze users’ motives, goals, emotions with your brand.

 What is the difference between a User Journey Map and a Customer Journey Map?

 You probably have heard of these two distinct concepts interchangeably used for each other.
 There is a great fuss over the difference between these concepts and they are commonly misunderstood.

-What is a Customer Journey?
-The customer journey map is a customer experience term that is widely used in businesses from different industries to better understand potential customers.
-A customer… Mapping is the focus of What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… (CX).
+Customer Journey Mapping is the focus of Customer Experience (CX).
 It has a holistic view of depicting the customers’ behavior, emotions, environment, and different goals all across the engagement with your brand.
 It involves the steps before using the product and after ending the relationship with the brand.

 On the other hand, User Journeys Maps are used specifically within the context of User Experience (UX) and it is intended to depict the digital experience.
 It only considers what happens within the app or website.

 User Journey Maps are compromised upon a way more detailed depiction of how a customer navigates through different tasks upon reaching the end goals such as buying the product.
 User journeys are created with detailed specific touchpoints under specific projects.

 Read our guide to Customer Journey Maps if that’s what you were looking for.